Manoj-Paramsetti/Password-Generator/README.md

 if you're not having pip. see this [doc](https://pip.pypa.io/en/stable/installing/)

 ## How to run 🚀
-Open CMD/Terminal/Powershell and Run this commands
+Open CMD/Terminal/Powershell and Run these commands
 ```
 cd Password-Generator
 python3 main.py